 Cracked teeth or crooked front teeth present challenges for any dental specialist.
-The cracks have to be located, usually by X-ray, and a cracked tooth repair performed.
-The dentists at Yonkers, NY dentistry center can fix crooked front teeth and cracked tooth syndrome before these conditions lead to continued pain.
+The cracks must be located, usually by X-ray, and a cracked tooth repair is performed.
+The dentists in our dentistry center can fix crooked front teeth and cracked tooth syndrome before these conditions lead to the constant pain.

-A fracture, split or crack running through a tooth can be painful — or it can set the stage for worsening problems for your teeth.
-The pressure of biting down causes a crack to spread, eventually exposing the pulp of the tooth to temperatures and bacteria.
+A fracture, split, or crack running through a tooth can be painful — or it can set the stage for worsening problems for your teeth.
+The pressure of biting down causes a crack to spread, eventually exposing the tooth’s pulp to temperatures and bacteria.
 The crack may be located in the tooth enamel or inside the tooth, making it hard to find.

 - You develop sharp pain when you bite down or chew.